agentos-project/agentos/documentation/demos/index.rst

 ======================================================
 In this demo, we create an agent Component from a registry file that exists in our local clone of the AgentOS github repo.
-Then we auto-convert the agent Component from an unversioned component to a versioned component Then we run that agent and publish the run to a local WebRegistry.
+Then we auto-convert the agent Component from an unversioned Component to a versioned Component.
+Then we run that agent and publish the run to a local WebRegistry.

 Assuming you have the WebRegistry server running, try the following code: